philFernandez/rmind/README.md

 ## Usage

--   #### Add
+-   #### Create
     -   `rmind add`
         -   invokes a prompt asking for your input.
     -   `rmind add -a 'My awesome note to remember'`
         -   bypasses the prompt and saves input given after `-a`.
     -   `rmind add -t some_tag -a 'Awesome note'`
         -   saves input and association with tag given after `-t`.
-        -   The `-t` option can be given multiple times for multiple tags.
+        -   `-t` option can be given multiple times for multiple tags.
-        -   The `-a` option can be omitted to invoke a prompt for your input here too.
+        -   `-a` option can be omitted to invoke a prompt for your input here too.
 -   #### Read
     -   `rmind`
         -   returns all currently saved notes in tabular form.